 |Classification according to the presence or absence of welding wires|

 |With||Cold welding wire method|

 |Hot wire method|

-- Can weld almost all industrial metals and alloys;
+- The ability to weld nearly all industrial metals and alloys

-- Can be widely applied to thin and thick plates.
+- Versatility in application for both thin and thick plates.

 - A. Ar or Ar+2% O2 gas